-SBI PO 2017 is going to be conducted in the month of April and May for the prelims examination whereas the mains and interview will be finished within the month of August.
+SBI PO Prelims 2020 will be held online on 31st December 2020, 2nd, 4th & 5th January 2021..
 This is a dream job for all of you and you must be prepared to give your best in this test of your life.

 Last year the quant and data interpretation part were a disaster for most of the candidates and out of 60, only 9 was the sectional cut off for the UR category which is the maximum sectional cut off.
 This year also it is expected that you will be made to work hard in order to secure good marks in this section.
 However, it is necessary to understand the level of questions that are asked in this section in SBI PO: